 Why Fragrance Free?

-Thanks to the Bay Area CDS and nofragrance.org (site no longer active) for large portions of the text below.
+Thanks to the Bay Area CDS and nofragrance.org (archived site) for portions of the text below.

 Most people understand why we want our dances to be alcohol-free and smoke-free, but question “Why fragrance-free?
 Do you want us to stink?”

 No, of course not; we want you to use a deoderant!
-But one doesn't have to wear cover-up fragrances to eliminate natural body odors, and just as second-hand smoke is irritating for many people, so are the fragrances added to thousands of personal care products.
+But one doesn't have to wear cover-up fragrances to eliminate natural body odors, and just as second-hand smoke is irritating and harmful to many people, so are the fragrances added to thousands of personal care products.